cameronhudson8/infrastructure/README.md

 # infrastructure

-Terraform code for creating local and cloud infrastructure where applications are deployed.
+Terraform code for creating cloud infrastructure where applications are deployed.

 ## Architecture